deepmodeling/deepmd-kit/doc/use-deepmd-kit.md

 **Acceptable original model version**

 The model compression method requires that the version of DeePMD-kit used in original model generation should be 1.3 or above.
-If one has a frozen 1.2 model, one can first use the convenient conversion interface(eg: ```dp convert-to-1.3 -i frozen_1.2.pb -o frozen_1.3.pb```) of r1.2 branch(python interface of r1.2 branch is needed) to get a 1.3 executable model.
+If one has a frozen 1.2 model, one can first use the convenient conversion interface of DeePMD-kit-v1.2.4 to get a 1.3 executable model.(eg: ```dp convert-to-1.3 -i frozen_1.2.pb -o frozen_1.3.pb```)

 ## Model inference
 One may use the python interface of DeePMD-kit for model inference, an example is given as follows